-26.3.1 Fine Fraction Processing Alternatives (<0.5mm)
+26.3.1 Fine Fraction (<0.5 mm) Processing Alternatives

-- Continue to evaluate alternatives for processing the fines to increase spodumene recovery with the use of flotation, Spirals or and gravity concentrator. - Perform a pilot plant testwork crushing the DMS middlings and refeeding them on the Rougher DMS stage to evaluate the metallurgical recovery gains.
+- Continue to evaluate alternatives for processing the fines to increase spodumene recovery with the use of flotation, spiral, or gravity concentrator. - Perform pilot plant testwork crushing the DMS middlings and refeeding them on the rougher DMS stage to evaluate the metallurgical recovery gains.